fugjoo/PricePulseWatcherBot/README.md

 python run.py
 ```

-Adjust values in `config.json` to change the default alert threshold or interval.
+Adjust values in `config.json` to change the default alert threshold, the
+default subscription interval or how often the bot queries the API.

-The bot uses APScheduler to check prices every 10 seconds.
+The bot uses APScheduler to check prices every 60 seconds by default.
 Ensure the
 `python-telegram-bot` package is installed with the `job-queue` extra as
 specified in `requirements.txt`.